 Day 1 in Budapest

-So after we hit the ruin bars the night before (more on that to come) we got up, and headed out for breakfast.
+So after we hit the ruin bars the night before (more on that to come) we got up, and headed out for breakfast to begin planning our 3 days in Budapest.
 We ate at STIKA which was a great little spot for some tasty breakfast.
 The menu was fairly varied, the staff were friendly but it was bloody cold sat outside and there was a faint whiff of sewer too.
 We’d definitely go again, it’s averagely priced, but we would advise you to try and get a seat inside!

 St. Stephens Basilica